Frequently Asked Questions

 Can I pick a specific reader to read my script?

 Yes!
 Our script readers work on their own schedules, which can vary wildly.
-As such, we charge $30 additional for Reader Requests.
+As such, we charge $35 for Reader Requests.
 You can check out our available readers, as well as their bios, favorite films, and favorite genres on our About Us page.

 Do you charge extra for scripts over 120 pages?

 We do.
-We charge $40 additional if your script is over 120 pages.
+We charge $20 additional per reader if your script is over 120 pages, and $40 additional if your script is over 140 pages.

 Does Screenplay Readers provide script coverage for tv pilots, sitcoms, and one-hour tv shows?